Particl-Community/academy/in-depth/indepth_escrow.rst

 Total privacy
 ~~~~~~~~~~~~~

 Since two-party escrows don’t require the intervention of a third-party, personal information (i.e., shipping details) is only made available to the other person you’re transacting with.
-Nobody else in the world can know anything about any Particl escrow transaction.
+Thus, nobody else in the world can know anything about any Particl escrow transaction.
 It’s the digital equivalent of making an in-person cash transaction.

 ----